What Non-Olympic Sports Exist?

 1. Cricket: non-Olympic

 A very popular sport in Asia, Australia, and England, cricket hasn’t been accepted in the Olympic Games yet.
 Although cricket is traditional and was practiced among English royalty from the fourteenth century, it was only featured in 1900, at the Paris Olympic Games.

-2. Non-Olympic sports: baseball and softball
+2. Baseball and softball